WestonJford/OpenXR-Toolkit/index.md

 ![Companion app](site/companion.png)

-You may enable or disable some advanced features from the _OpenXR Toolkit Companion app_.
-However, all the settings for the toolkit are only available from within your OpenXR application (see below).
+The companion app may be used sporadically to enable or disable advanced features or perform recovery (see further below).
+The actual settings for the toolkit are available from within your OpenXR application (see below).
+You do not need to open the companion app to use the software and to manage the settings.

 ## Using the toolkit